sameerkhoja/100-days-of-code/log.md

 **Today's Progress**: Learned more GraphQL as it applies to database queries, learned how to use with SQL and MongoDB.
 Also learned what Promises are and why they're used.

-**Thoughts:** Promises make a lot of sense when I looked into it, and as I do this I'm learning more about JS as a language works.
+**Thoughts:** Promises make a lot of sense when I looked into it, and as I do this I'm learning more about how JS as a language works.